diequies/100daysofdata/README.md

 ---

+### **Days 113 of #100DaysOfData Challenge**

+Learning session in our *Omdena* project and some more progress on my courses.
+Currently I am focused on get ahead on my courses to focus on *Omdena* project later.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+In today's learning session I got my first contact with *Pytorch*, it seems complicated but still everything made sense to me.
+I need to give it a go and try to do an implementation by myself.
+2. **Course**: [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?=&page=1).
+Finished the 3rd week of the first course.
+This time we coded I whole neural network of 2 layers with two different activation functions, *tanh* and *sigmoid*.
+It seems not so complicated, although I suppose it can get much more.
+Moving on to the last week, we will code a deeper neural network.

+---

 ### **Days 112 of #100DaysOfData Challenge**

 Kind of relaxing day, just attended some meetings and progressed a bit the courses.